Preliminary Education Specialist Credential: Mild/Moderate Disabilities with EL Authorization

-All coursework taken at another college and substituted for credential program requirements is subject to approval by the director of the Special Education Program.
-No more than 12 units of the credential program may be substituted.
+All coursework taken at another college and substituted for credential program requirements is subject to approval by the coordinator of the Special Education Program.
 Student teaching is never transferable.

-Student teaching for the credential is a full-time assignment for one quarter each of ESPE 620A (concurrent with no more than two required credential courses) and ESPE 621A (concurrent with no more than the final two required credential courses).
-No concurrent course work should be taken beyond the required Preliminary Education Specialist credential courses in mild/moderate disabilities without permission of the program director.
-Students who fail to complete any required credential program coursework or ESPE 620A or ESPE 621A will be denied continuation in the program.
+Student teaching for the credential is a full-time assignment for one semester of ESPE 6620 (concurrent with no more than two required credential courses).
+No concurrent course work should be taken beyond the required Preliminary Education Specialist credential courses in mild/moderate disabilities without permission of the program coordinator.
+Students who fail to complete any required credential program coursework will be denied continuation in the program.

 Recommendation for the Credential

 In addition to the program admission requirements and successful completion of required credential coursework and student teaching, the candidate must successfully complete the following requirements in order to be recommended for the Preliminary Education Specialist Credential in Mild/Moderate Disabilities: